Pochwar/RedWire/README.md

 - install with npm : `npm install`
 - build with npm : `npm run build`
 - launch app with npm : `npm start`

+## TVDB

+Check index.js to see how it works !